 There are dozens of Live Chat applications on the market today, each with its own pros, cons and pricing models.
 While all of these options should offer simple installation to your Springnest website, some are easier to set up than others.
 Keep in mind that depending on the solution you choose, it could mean that your reservations team will need to be trained in a new software product.

-Our new Facebook Chat Widget offers a simple live chat solution, styled with your website's current design settings, which can be installed with a few clicks!
-The best part - you can chat to your website visitors using your existing facebook Business Page, no additional accounts, tools, or budget required.
+You can chat to your website visitors using your existing Facebook Business Page, no additional accounts, tools, or budget required.

 Learn how to add the Facebook Chat widget to your Springnest website here.